Skip to content

 • BIP-86: Taproot P2TR addresses starting with bc1p

-If you funded an address under one standard and are restoring under a different one, the balance appears as zero.
+If you funded an address under one standard and you restore under a different one, the balance shows as zero.
 Your Bitcoin is not lost.
-It is at a different derivation path from the same seed.
+It sits at a different derivation path on the same seed.

-The fix requires no special tool.
+The fix needs no special tool.
 In Sparrow Wallet, import your seed and set the script type to "Legacy", check for balance.
 If zero, switch to "Nested SegWit", check again.
 Continue through Native SegWit and Taproot.
-Electrum has similar multi-type restore options.
-You are not recovering lost data; you are finding which branch of the derivation tree holds your funds.
+Electrum offers similar multi-type restore options.
+You are not recovering lost data.
+You are finding which branch of the derivation tree holds your funds.

 Scenario G ETH-Style Mnemonic Not on BIP-39 Word List

-This scenario has no good outcome if the original wallet software is unknown.
+This scenario has no good outcome if you do not know the original wallet software.

 Some early Ethereum wallets, MetaMask legacy versions, and certain exchange-generated backups used word lists or encoding schemes incompatible with BIP-39.
 The BIP-39 English word list is the 2048-word set defined at github.com/bitcoin/bips/blob/master/bip-0039/english.txt.
-If your mnemonic contains words not on that list, it was generated by a different system.
+If your mnemonic contains words not on that list, a different system generated it.

 Common non-BIP-39 systems that created Bitcoin-or-ETH wallets with custom mnemonics: